dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-ecs-simplified.md

 ---
-title: Updated - Using DBSnapper, GitHub Actions, and ECS - A Simplified Approach
+title: "Part 2: Using DBSnapper, GitHub Actions, and ECS - A Simplified Approach"
 description: Following on our previous article, we've simplified the process to use DBSnapper with GitHub Actions and ECS.
 ---

 ## Overview

+**Note:** This is Part 2 of a multi-part series on using DBSnapper with GitHub Actions and Amazon ECS.
+[Go here to read **Part 1**](dbsnapper-github-actions-amazon-ecs.md).

 <!-- prettier-ignore-start -->
 !!! note "Third Party GitHub Runners"